angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 ---
 authors: Doishy
----

-# The World's End - An Experimental Frenzy
+title: The World's End - An Experimental Frenzy
 ---

 Well it has been awhile.
 Apologies for the silence however unlike d8dk32, the